 Making dinner plans with friends is a common activity – there is nothing quite like sitting down in a relaxed atmosphere, chatting and dining with your close pals.
 Unfortunately, if you have diabetes, eating at a restaurant could threaten your health.
 With high-fat, high-carbohydrates, high-caloric foods and huge portions, it can be challenging to maintain your blood glucose levels at your local restaurant establishments.
 However, there is hope – even if you rely on senior assisted living for your diabetic dining needs, you too can still make restaurant plans with your pals!

-If you are planning on going out to eat, be sure to follow these tips to ensure you are managing your blood glucose or blood sugar levels.
+If you are planning on going out to eat, be sure to follow The Springs at Simpsonville’s tips to ensure you are managing your blood glucose or blood sugar levels.
 It is also important to verify with your doctor that these tips are safe for your specific circumstances.

 Be Mindful of Timing